openharmony/docs/en/readme/liteipc_driver.md

 # LiteIPC driver

 ## Overview
-LiteIPC is a HarmonyOS extension to the LiteOS(a) kernel which provides a means for processes on the same device to communicate with each other.
+LiteIPC is an OpenHarmony extension to the LiteOS(a) kernel which provides a means for processes on the same device to communicate with each other.
 It is a somewhat higher level mechanism than POSIX IPC methods such as message queues or shared memory, providing automatic management of resources used for IPC and control of access rights to send messages to other processes.
 IPC messages are exchanged between tasks.
 An IPC service is a task which has been set up to receive request type messages.
 Access rights are granted to processes, if a process has access to a service then all tasks in the process are able to send requests to the service.

 ## API
 *Application-layer Interface*